tffnyzhang/Tiffany_BlueStamp_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Summary:
 For my final milestone, I was able to get the voice control to toggle between the buzzer and the vibrating motor.
+This works with the ultrasonic sensor, so that when an object is within 20cm, the buzzer starts buzzing, and when the command word is spoken, it switches to the motor.

 The components for this include:
 - vibrating DC motor
 - piezo buzzer
 - Arduino Nano 33 BLE Sense, because it has a microphone built in

+How it works:
 The way this works is that I used machine learning to make my model recognize the command word, "switch", and then I used a flag, which is a variable, similar to a boolean, that is given a value, either 1 or 0, based on conditions met.
 I set the default flag to 0.
 I made it so that when the command word was recognized, the flag would switch to 1, and if it already 1 when my command word was spoken, it would switch back to 0.
 I also wrote a line of code that stated that if flag was equal to 0, the buzzer would buzz if an object was within a certain distance, and if flag was equal to 1, the motor would vibrate if an object was in said distance instead.

+Challenges:
 I faced many challenges during this.
 For one, I had formatted my code wrong, meaning that my flag would not switch when my command word was spoken.
 I also ran into the problem of my buzzer and motor not getting enough power, as they operated on 5 volts while my Arduino was 3.3 volts.
 I solved this problem by using a transistor that connected to the one 5 volt pin on the Arduino, so that the buzzer and motor could get 5 volts instead of 3.3.

 # Second Milestone